W - Wecht to wood

 2 n A fibrous material obtained from trees.

 The River Spey and logging are synonymous.
 The trees that clothe its banks are destined to make their journey to the pulping plants and wood yards via the A9 or A95 rather than floated down the river itself.
-Trees and the material we get from them have always been an important factor in the North East;s economy.
-Be it for making the paper that the Hydro bill comes on, the roofs of the houses that most of us live in, or the chairs we sit on.
+Trees and the material we get from them have always been an important factor in the North East's economy.